Hand carved Assyrian winged bull Lamassu pendant.

-A Lamassu (plurial Lamasi) is an Assyrian protective deity, often depicted as having a human's head, a body of a bull or a lion, and bird's wings.
+A Lamassu is depicted as having a human's head, a body of a bull or a lion, and eagle's wings.

-Gold filled has 100 times more gold than plated thus does not rub or peel off.
+- Gold filled has 100 times more gold than plated.
+Does not rub off.

 *** Gold Bronze is an alloy of copper and tin.
 There is no nickel and is hypoallergenic and antimicrobial.
 It is not coated in gold.
 It is the natural color of yellow bronze or gold bronze.
 Bronze does oxidize over time and is easily polished.